 The test will be an opportunity to remind the campus community about established emergency response and evacuation procedures.
-The university's emergency notification system was tested twice in 2019.
-The following is a summary of those tests.
+The University's emergency notification system was tested once in 2020.
+The following is a summary of that test.

-- Spring 2019 Tested Emergency Text Alerts, email, computer broadcast, VOIP Phone Alerts at Big Rapids Campus, Grand Rapids Campus, College of Pharmacy Grand Rapids and Kendall College of Art and Design.
-Announced. - Fall 2019 Tested Emergency Text Alerts, email, computer broadcast, VOIP Phone Alerts at Big Rapids Campus, Grand Rapids Campus, College of Pharmacy Grand Rapids and Kendall College of Art and Design.
-Announced. - Outdoor Broadcast System quiet test is conducted daily on the Big Rapids Campus.
+• Fall 2020 - Tested Emergency Text Alerts, email, computer broadcast, VOIP Phone Alerts at Big Rapids Campus, Grand Rapids Campus, College of Pharmacy Grand Rapids and Kendall College of Art and Design.
+Announced.

+In addition, the Outdoor Broadcast System quiet test is conducted daily on the Big Rapids Campus.
 Unannounced silent test to monitor conditional readiness of the system.